-Give a small number of essential Use Cases which illustrate the use of the system or your proposed feature.
+Give a small number (at least two) of essential Use Cases which illustrate the use of the system or your proposed feature.
 Show or explain how each Use Case activates or uses the various major parts of the current or proposed architecture.